Toddler Keeps Getting Out Of Bed? 17 Top Tricks You Must Try

 Moving Your Toddler From Co-Sleeping To Their Own Bed

-While some parents will have been co-sleeping with their children at the toddler stage it is now important to move them to a bed where they can sleep independently.
+While some parents will have been co-sleeping with their children at the toddler stage, it is now important to move them to a bed where they can sleep independently.

-This will involve a weaning process by which you will need to probably lie with your toddler until they fall asleep to begin with, and then gradually reduce the amount of time you stay with them until they are able to fall asleep alone.
+This will involve a weaning process by which you will need to probably lie with your toddler until they fall asleep, to begin with, and then gradually reduce the amount of time you stay with them until they are able to fall asleep alone.

+I will be writing a more in-depth post about co-sleeping soon, so keep your eyes peeled for that.
 You can also read my post My Toddler Won’t Sleep Without Me to learn more.

 Why Is It Important For Toddlers To Sleep In Their Own Beds?

 Moving your toddler into their own bed is so much more than just about getting them to stay there.
+There are a lot of developmental benefits to your toddler sleeping in their own bed too,

 Sleeping alone helps your child to be: